DESTINATIONS · CALABRIA

 What are the main historical attractions nearby?

-The most important site is the Scolacium National Archaeological Park with Roman ruins and the Norman Basilica of Santa Maria della Roccella.
+The most important site is the Parco Archeologico di Scolacium with its Greek, Roman and medieval layers, including the Roman theatre, forum and the church of Santa Maria della Roccella from the 11th–12th century.

 Can you do water sports at Catanzaro Lido?